The Difference Between Habit and Addiction

 1. Recognize the Cues

-There are three parts to a habit: a cue, routine, and reward.
-Cues are what make you want to engage with a bad habit.
-If you’re trying to cut back on drinking, driving past your favorite bar may be a trigger for you.
-Learn what your cues are so you can train yourself to avoid them.
+Start by identifying what sets the behavior in motion.
+Every habit has three parts: a cue, a routine, and a reward.
+Cues are what make you want to engage with a bad habit, so if you are cutting back on drinking, driving past your favorite bar may be a trigger.

 Practicing mindfulness can make this easier.
 By slowing down and paying closer attention to your thoughts, emotions, and surroundings, you’ll start noticing the small moments that lead up to your habits.
 This gives you a chance to pause and choose a different response before the urge takes over.